LlagosteraPol/intensitynet/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# IntensityNet
+# intensitynet

 <!-- badges: start -->

 <!-- badges: end -->

-The IntensityNet package provides tools to analyze point patterns in space over planar network structures derived from graph-related intensity measures for undirected, directed, and mixed networks.
+The intensitynet package provides tools to analyze point patterns in space over planar network structures derived from graph-related intensity measures for undirected, directed, and mixed networks.
 This package is based on the research done by Eckardt, M., Mateu, J.